What is the UTMB race?

 The UTMB race has a list of mandatory kit.
 The list of requirements may change between years and even on race-day, depending on anticipated weather conditions, but we definitely recommend you invest in a good hydration pack, headlamp, waterproof jacket, hiking poles and of some great trail running shoes.

-If you want to get the best trail running gear for this race (or another similar race) check out our Ultimate Trail Running Gear Guide.
+If you want to get the best trail and ultra running gear for this race (or another similar race) check out our Ultimate Trail Running Gear Guide.

-If you like the sound of the UTMB but would prefer a race that is a little different (and less famous) without spending a couple of years accumulating points for the lottery, then have a read of our blog post on ‘Alternatives to UTMB‘ for some ideas and suggestions Also you can also browse our Events & Races category for loads more trail race inspiration!
+If you like the sound of the UTMB but would prefer a race that is a little different (and less famous) without spending a couple of years accumulating points for the lottery, then have a read of our post on ‘Alternatives to UTMB‘ for some ideas and suggestions for other destination trail races in Europe.
+Also browse our Events & Races category for loads more trail race inspiration!